 Building a Culture of Innovation

-Through the Generative Fellowship CoreAlign is supporting and nurturing innovators and a culture of innovation in the movement for reproductive justice.
-Each fellowship consists of 15-20 people who are working on innovative ideas, concepts, strategies, tactics, programs or inquiries in the reproductive health, rights and justice field.
-These innovations are shifting the way we understand issues, asking critical questions, and testing new ways of engagement.
-CoreAlign supports Fellows to experiment with new strategies, collaborate with unlikely allies, and apply concepts borrowed from other movements.
-This Fellowship is for curious, generous and generative people who are willing to lean into risk and explore unusual and fresh ideas.
+Through the Generative Fellowship, CoreAlign aims to support a culture of innovation in the movement for reproductive health, rights and justice.
+Each six-month fellowship brings together a cohort of 15-18 people working to solve complex problems with innovative strategies, tactics, and programs.
+These leaders shift the way we understand issues, ask critical questions, and test new ways of engagement.
+CoreAlign supports fellows in experimenting with new strategies, collaborating with unlikely allies, and applying concepts borrowed from other movements and fields.
+The Generative Fellowship is for curious, generous and generative people willing to lean into risk and explore unusual and fresh ideas.